LIHEAP Fact Sheet

 Residential Energy Assistance Challenge Program (REACH): The law authorizes supplemental LIHEAP funding for grantees to receive competitive grants for implementation through local community-based agencies of innovative plans to help LIHEAP eligible households reduce their energy vulnerability.

 Contingency Funds: The President may release these funds to assist with the home energy needs arising from an emergency situation.
 They may be allocated to one or more grantees, or to all grantees, based on criteria appropriate to the nature of the emergency.
 In the past, the President generally has released these funds in response to emergency situations arising from extreme weather conditions or energy price increases.
-Generally, funds have been distributed based on the degree to which specific States are affected by the weather or energy price situation that led to the release of contingency funds.
+Generally, funds have been distributed based on the degree to which specific States are affected by the weather or energy

-All fifty States, the District of Columbia, five territories, and about 153 Tribes and Tribal organizations receive LIHEAP grants each year.
+All fifty States, the District of Columbia, five territories, and 153 Tribes and Tribal organizations receive LIHEAP grants each year.
 State and federally recognized Tribes (including Alaska native villages) may apply for direct LIHEAP funding.